Traveling with your pet by air? Follow these simple steps for a safe and stress-free experience flying with your pet.

 Another tip: call your airlines and ask them how much room there is under the seat in front of you on your specific flight.
 This will tell you if you will have problems with your pet’s carrier.

 If you cannot accompany your pet, or your pet is too large to travel with checked baggage, you need to contact the cargo department of the airline.
-They will be handling your pet’s transport, and will deliver your pet to baggage claim at the end of the flight.
+You will need to check your pet in at their cargo facility located on airport grounds, but likely not in the terminal.

 No matter whether your pet travels in-cabin or cargo, it is crucial to call the airlines before booking your flight to let them know you will be traveling with a pet.
 Most airlines only allow a certain number of pets on each flight, so it’s best to make your pet’s reservation early.

 The final step is to visit your vet for a health certificate.
-We highly recommend this although not airlines require it.
+We highly recommend this although not all airlines require it.
 The form should be completed less than 14 days before your date of departure.
-The health certificate will state that your pet is up to date on shots and exams and is free of ticks, fleas, and diseases communicable to humans.
+The health certificate will state that your pet is up to date on immunizations and exams and is free of ticks, fleas, and diseases communicable to humans and other animals.
 The cost varies depending on your veterinarian, but it’s something you have to do if you want your best buddy to travel with you.